Presidential candidates working overtime in Pennsylvania leading up to Election Day

-ALLENTOWN, Pa. -- With everything on the line and less than two days to go until Election Day, the presidential candidates are barnstorming Pennsylvania.
+ALLENTOWN, Pa. -- With everything on the line and Election Day on Tuesday, the presidential candidates are barnstorming Pennsylvania.

 "Hey, I'm devoting a lot of my percentage of time to Pennsylvania,” President Donald Trump said during a campaign rally in the Reading area Saturday.